Sai Haneesh Allu

 Sai Haneesh Allu*, Jishnu Jaykumar P*, Ninad Khargonkar, Tyler Summers, Jian Yao, Yu Xiang

 We introduce a novel system for human-to-robot trajectory transfer that enables robots to manipulate objects by learning from human demonstration videos.
-The system consists of four modules.
-The first module is a data collection module that is designed to collect human demonstration videos from the point of view of a robot using an AR headset.
-The second module is a video understanding module that detects objects and extracts 3D human-hand trajectories from demonstration videos.
-The third module transfers a human-hand trajectory into a reference trajectory of a robot end-effector in 3D space.
-The last module utilizes a trajectory optimization algorithm to solve a trajectory in the robot configuration space that can follow the end-effector trajectory transferred from the human demonstration.
-Consequently, these modules enable a robot to watch a human demonstration video once and then repeat the same mobile manipulation task in different environments, even when objects are placed differently from the demonstrations.
+The system consists of four modules: a data collection module that collects human demonstration videos from the point of view of a robot using an AR headset; a video understanding module that detects objects and extracts 3D human-hand trajectories; a transfer module that converts a human-hand trajectory into a reference trajectory of a robot end-effector in 3D space; and a trajectory optimization module that solves for a trajectory in the robot configuration space following the transferred end-effector trajectory.
+Together, these modules enable a robot to watch a human demonstration video once and then repeat the same mobile manipulation task in different environments, even when objects are placed differently from the demonstrations.

 @article{2025hrt1, title = {HRT1: One-Shot Human-to-Robot Trajectory Transfer for Mobile Manipulation}, author = {Allu, Sai Haneesh and P, Jishnu Jaykumar and Khargonkar, Ninad and Summers, Tyler and Yao, Jian and Xiang, Yu}, journal = {arXiv}, year = {2025} }